- Interview helpdesk

 In the morning you must return your key to the Porters’ Lodge by 09:00.
 Please be prompt about this.
 Our housekeeping staff have a lot of work to do to get the rooms ready for the next set of candidates.

-You will receive two keys from the porters.
-One is your room key.
-The other (labelled C1) lets you in and out of the College gates (the back and side gates are locked at night).
+You will receive one key and a card from the porters.
+The Key is your room key.
+The card lets you in and out of the College gates (the back and side gates are locked at night).

 When you get to your room, please take time to read the fire evacuation notice and ensure that you know where the nearest fire escape is in case of an emergency.